FabriceSalvaire/Patro/doc/sphinx/source/installation.rst

  Installation
 ==============

-The installation of PyValentina by itself is quite simple.
+The installation of Patro by itself is quite simple.
 However it will be easier to get the dependencies on a Linux desktop.

 Dependencies
 ------------

-PyValentina requires the following dependencies:
+Patro requires the following dependencies:

  * |Python|_ 3
  * |Numpy|_